 Wastewater typically harbors aggressive contaminants such as large suspended solids, and if proper maintenance is not undertaken, they can lead to membrane clogging and/or fouling.
-Servicing your MBR wastewater treatment plant significantly mitigates the untimely damage of key components such as the membrane modules.
+Servicing your MBR plant significantly mitigates the untimely damage of key components such as the membrane modules.
 In addition, the optimal filtration rate of the membranes is upheld thereby preventing the generation of low-quality effluent.

 One way to stop membrane clogging or fouling is by installing preliminary screening equipment to filter out the aggressive solids.
 Secondly, you can regularly clean the membrane modules to flush out the trapped foulants.
 Ordinarily, membrane cleaning is accomplished using physical or chemical processes.

 Physical cleaning is mainly undertaken to flush out gross solids trapped on the surface of the membranes.
 It is a remedy for reversible fouling.
 The process of physical cleaning is undertaken by simply flushing clean water in a backward flow.
 To attain the best possible results, you can enhance the backwash water with air bubbles.

 ● Chemical cleaning.

 Unlike physical cleaning, chemical cleaning is more suited to extracting tenacious constituents.
 It is primarily used as a remedy for irreversible fouling.
 The process is often undertaken using sodium hypochlorite, which is blended with organic or mineral acids like citric acid.

 Cleaning can also be carried out as clean-in-place or intensive cleaning.